kailaisun/New-two-dimensional-code_QR-code/README.md

 # New two-dimensional code/QR code

+# The detail decription is in the paper, and the URL will be put here until the conference is held.

 ## Tiny visual tags for  robot cameras
 We designed a new two-dimensional code dedicated to acupoints location, with CRC check function, and a new two-dimensional code detection and recognition algorithm is proposed.</br>
-## The detail decription is in the paper, and the URL will be put here until the conference is held.

 ## Usage:
     pip install opencv-python</br>